 The troubles that sex apart from marriage bring are well documented: Most people who live together never get married.
 People who live together before marriage have a higher rate of divorce.
 They also report having less happier marriages than those who did not live together before marriage.
 Those who have pre-marital sex are more likely to have affairs after marriage.
 People living together often have higher rates of domestic trouble and violence.
 Those who refrain from having pre-marital sex report having better sex lives than cohabitators.
 If you doubt this check out the Wikipeadia article.

 It is for these reasons that I appeal to all Christians who are willingly engaging in sexual relations apart from marriage.
 This is not God's good way for you.
 It will not lead to the happiness you desire.
 There is one thing that I know can overturn all these troubles and statistics.
-It is the one thing that has always been able to turn a bad situation into a good situation: It is simply saying, "Dear God, forgive me for going against Your will.
+It is the one thing that has always been able to turn a bad situation into a good situation: It is simply saying, "Dear God, forgive me for misunderstanding or going against Your will.
 Help me to do what is right."
 That changes everything.
 Jeremiah said, "Turn Thou me, and I shall be turned" (31.18).
 Remember that God is love, and the greatest expression of His love is in the forgiveness of our sins.
 Trust in God to bring you to His eternal happiness.
 "Delight yourself in the LORD, and He will give you the desires of your heart" (Psalm 37.4).